Self-Centering Cores, Mode-Shaping Spines, and Base Absorption: Three Innovative Strategies for Seismic Resistance (2014-02-13)

 Read "Berkeley Library Branch a Zero-Net-Energy Buildling" in the San Francisco Chronicle.
 Tipping Mar provided structural engineering services; Edward Dean, FAIA, formerly with Harley Ellis Devereaux, pushed the green-design envelope on a project originally slated for LEED Silver.

 Sustainability Treehouse in Dwell Magazine (2013-11-25)

 The Boy Scouts of America's Sustainability Treehouse, just one educational site located on the 10,600-acre Summit Bechtel Reserve in West Virginia, is highlighted with a photo slideshow in the December/January 2014 issue of Dwell.
-Using the Living Building Challenge as a guide, Seattle-based architecture firm Mithun spearheaded a multidisciplinary team to create a tree house that would turn lessons into an adventure.
+Using the Living Building Challenge as a guide, Seattle-based architecture firm Mithun spearheaded a multidisciplinary team, which included Tipping Mar, to create a tree house that would turn lessons into an adventure.
 BNIM Architects serves as executive architect for the project; Tipping Mar provided structrual engineering services.

 680 Folsom's Novel Pivoting Core Makes the News (2013-11-04)